gonnavis/co-share/README.md

 ![Sample Architecture Graph](graph.svg)

-In a multiuser scenario stores are connected using `StoreLink`s.
-One Store can have 0-N `StoreLink`s to other participants.
+In a multiuser scenario, stores are connected using `StoreLink`s.
+One **Store** can have 0-N `StoreLink`s to other participants.

 ## **In depth description**

-This framework revolves around the idea of **Stores** which can represent any entity or information.
-A **Store** is a class which may contain a set of **Actions** which are methods which can be executed remotely.
-The communication for executing an action remotely is carried out by the connection of your choice, for instance with socketio.
+This framework revolves around the idea of **Stores**, which can represent any entity or information.
+A **Store** is a class that may contain a set of **Actions** which are methods that can be executed remotely.
+The communication for executing an action remotely is carried out by the connection of your choice, for instance, with socketio.

 However, executing an **Action** requires an established **StoreLink** for a connection.
 This **StoreLink** uniquely identifies the relation between local store and remote store and vice versa.
-Setting up a **StoreLink** can either be done manually or automatically by **subscribing** to a certain **Store**.
+Setting up a **StoreLink** can be done manually or automatically by **subscribing** to a certain **Store**.
 When subscribing to a **Store** from a host, its store will provide the initial parameters to create a local copy of that store.
-The parameters are provided by a **Subscriber** running on every **Store** to determine if and what a requesting client should know about the **Store**. **Subscribers** can also deny a subscription request.
+A **Subscriber** provides the parameters running on every **Store** to determine if and what a requesting client should know about the **Store**. **Subscribers** can also deny a subscription request.

 ## Supporting Packages